Log in

 • Location Control: University room allocation can be random.
 By choosing private housing, you can strategically pick a location near your specific department, such as staying at Neville’s Cross to be minutes away from the Science Site, or in the Viaduct area for the best social life.

-• Independence & Social Flexibility: Private accommodation allows you to live with friends from different colleges and escape the "bubble" of college life, offering a more independent environment that prepares you for life after university.
+• Independence & Social Flexibility: Private accommodation allows you to live with friends from different colleges and escape the limited circle of college life, offering a more independent environment that prepares you for life after university.

 How to search and book Durham University student accommodation?